jflamy/owlcms4/docs/Categories.md

 ## Changing the Default Age Group Definitions

-If you look at the installation directory under the `local/config` directory, you will notice files with the name similar to`AgeGroups.xlsx` .
-The content of the file is fairly obvious.
-The first Tab in the file defines the bodyweight categories in use for a given federation or club.
+If you look at the installation directory under the `local/config` directory, you will notice files with a name similar to `AgeGroups.xlsx` .
+The first Tab in each file defines the bodyweight categories in use for a given federation or club.
 The second Tab says which bodyweight categories are active for each age group.

 The suffix on each file follows the same conventions as for the [Translation](Translation) files.
-You can therefore add a file that will be loaded for your specific language and location and it will be loaded by default when the program is first stated with no database.
-You can also add a file and load it at any time -- this will however force a recalculation of the athlete categories, which is most likely what you need.
+You can therefore add a file for your specific language and location that will be loaded by default when the program is first started with no database.
+You can also add a file to the config directory and load it at any time -- this will however force a recalculation of the athlete categories, which is most likely what you need.

 The drop-down at the top of the page shows the available files in the order they would be considered based on your current locale: